cjbaezilla/square.carlos-baeza.com/src/features/items/README.md

 ## Storage

-All item data is stored in localStorage with the following keys:
+All item data is stored in the database:

-- `user_items_data` - Stores all user inventory data
+- User inventory data is stored in the `user_items` table
-- `mascot_items_data` - Stores which items are equipped to which mascots
+- Equipped items are stored in the `mascot_equipped_items` table

 ## Events